mlflow/mlflow/docs/source/tracking.rst

 .. note::
     When an experiment is created, the artifact storage location from the configuration of the tracking server is logged in the experiment's metadata.
-    If enabling proxied artifact storage, any existing experiments that were created while operating a tracking server in non-proxy mode will not be available for adding runs to them.
-This is due to the default artifact storage locations (``artifact_uri``) of the old experiments logged prior to enabling a tracking server's proxied access while operating in  ``--serve-artifacts`` mode.
-It is highly advised to create new experiments when performing a migration that enables proxied artifact access to prevent errors in logging run artifacts to an existing experiment from occurring at the client side.
+    When enabling proxied artifact storage, any existing experiments that were created while operating a tracking server in non-proxied mode will continue to use a non-proxied artifact location.
+In order to use proxied artifact logging, a new experiment must be created.
+    If the intention of enabling a tracking server in ``-serve-artifacts`` mode is to eliminate the need for a client to have authentication to the underlying storage, new experiments should be created for use by clients so that the tracking server can handle authentication after this migration.

 .. warning::
     The MLflow artifact proxied access service enables users to have an *assumed role of access to all artifacts* that are accessible to the Tracking Server.